sharpleynate/CloudSecurityEngineer/README.md

-## 📚 Additional Essential Books for Your Journey 📚
+## 📚 Additional Books for Your Journey 📚

 1. "Cloud Computing: Concepts, Technology & Architecture" by Thomas Erl, Ricardo Puttini, and Zaigham Mahmood
 2. "Infrastructure as Code: Managing Servers in the Cloud" by Kief Morris